 In 1997, Davis became the first inductee in the Mariners Hall of Fame and gave an acceptance speech in front of a sold-out crowd at the Kingdome.
 In 2006, his jersey number (#9) was retired by ASU.

 In 2012, with his kids grown, Davis rejoined the Mariners organization as a roving minor-league instructor.
 He then accepted a permanent position as Special Assistant in Player Development that offseason.
 He donned the Mariners’ uniform the following spring in Peoria, Arizona, working with first basemen on fundamentals, helping hitters with their swing, and coaching players on the mental side of the game.
-As of 2020, Davis was still employed in this role.
+As of 2021, Davis was still employed in this capacity.
+“The relationships I have with fellow staff members and players are the most enjoyable parts of the role,” said Davis “I also enjoy helping both staff and players realize their dreams in professional baseball.”62

-This biography was reviewed by Paul Proia and Rory Costello and fact-checked by Chris Rainey.
+The review was conducted by Paul Proia and Rory Costello, with fact-checking by Chris Rainey.

 In addition to the sources cited in the Notes, the author relied on Baseball-Reference.com